 This Mama’s tips for swirling the batter

-I made a short video showing how to make the whoopie pies and how I did the swirling.
+Here's a short video on how to make the gluten free whoopie pies:

 Don’t worry about your results.
 Worse comes to worse, you’ve completely mixed the two batters.
 However, your whoopie pie will still look and taste great after baking!